 Polystyrene benefits in the rail industry

-Despite being 98% air, polystyrene is hardwearing and offers excellent durability against the risks associated with fire and hazardous chemicals.
+Despite being 98% air, polystyrene is hardwearing and offers excellent durability against the risks associated with hazardous chemicals.
 The lightweight material removes the need to excavate a deep foundation and the modular construction allows for quick installation with fewer personnel.
 Consequently, this reduces risk to workers and greatly improves the consistency and scalability of projects.